Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We focussed more on the local issue and it connected well to our localised curriculum
+Really well.
+We were shocked with how much goes to waste.

 What were the most creative food waste solution suggestions?
-Worm farms at school
+We had many smoothies, muffins, pickles and dehydrated items.

 Did the resource encourage new ways of thinking and talking about the value food?